 PSTN Licenses and Voice Policies

-The script also allows you to choose the PSTN license type (Phone System or Virtual Phone System) to assign to a service (Application Instance).
+The script allows you to choose how you would like to apply the required Phone System license to a service (Application Instance).

 You have the following options: